liferay/liferay-docs/develop/tutorials/articles/user-interfaces-with-alloyui/organizing-content-with-alloyui-columns-and-rows.markdown

 portlet content.
 This tutorial shows you how to use these tags in your portlet JSPs.

-You can follow these steps to add rows and columns of content to your portlet:
+Here's how to add rows and columns of content to your portlet:

-1. Create, or edit, the JSP file in which you want to organize content.
+1. Create or edit the JSP file in which you want to organize content.

 2. Reference the AlloyUI taglib `aui` by adding the following directive: